UNSW-iGEM/wiki-2020/site/Model/mathematical.md

 ---
+title: Mathematical Modelling
+# subtitle: Modelling biochemical reactions to determine the effectiveness of PROTECC Coral
 tags: model
 summary: We modelled the main biochemical reaction happening inside Symbiodinium to determine the effectiveness of our Wet lab solution.
 In this model we consider the addition of sHSP and glutathionine. *WHAT WE FOUND GOES HERE*
 image: zelun